Occipital gyri: Function

 The occipital complex is primarily responsible for object recognition, including the functional properties and our perception of said objects.
 The middle occipital gyrus (MOG) was observed in a study of the early blind, which showed that it was activated more during spatial than nonspatial tactile and auditory tasks.
-Early blind people have an occipital cortex that is incorporates more senses than people with standard vision, but the MOG still keeps its functional role in processing space around a person.
+Early blind people have an occipital cortex that incorporates more senses than people with standard vision, but the MOG still keeps its functional role in processing space around a person.

 The lingual gyrus (also known as medial occipitotemporal gyrus) has been studied and found to be included in processing overall shapes, rather than the individual components that make up a shape.
 This shows that the lingual gyrus is active during visual processing.

 The inferior occipital gyrus has been found to be related to the visual function of processing faces.
 The IOG is connected to the amygdala via white matter connectivity.
 This allows the IOG to form a network for facial recognition with the amygdala.